polazarus/ocamlyices/README.markdown

 **N.B.:** On Linux x86_64 (and possibly other 64 bit platform), only “Yices with GMP dynamically linked” is supported at the moment.
-Indeed, `libyices.a` (provided in “Yices with GMP statically linked”) is not compiled with the `-fPIC` flag an cannot be compiled with Ocamlyices.
+Indeed, `libyices.a` (provided in “Yices with GMP statically linked”) is not compiled with the `-fPIC` flag and cannot be compiled with Ocamlyices.

 WARNING